T20 WC: Skipper Rohit specifically sought four spinners in the 15-member squad - www.lokmattimes.com

 T20 WC: Skipper Rohit specifically sought four spinners in the 15-member squad

-Mumbai, May 2 The reason the national selection committee ended up picking four spinners in the 15-member Indian ...
+Mumbai, May 2 The reason the national selection committee has picked four spinners to represent India in the ...

 But on Thursday, Rohit Sharma said he had a specific technical reason and theory for seeking four spinners in the squad and said he would reveal his reasons closer to the tournament.